 AVV.
 PROF. RICCARDO VILLATA

-Born in Parma in August 1941, he graduated magna cum laude in Law from the University of Milan in 1964 and was admitted to the bar in 1966.
+Born in Parma in August 1941, he graduated in Law, magna cum laude from the University of Milan in 1964 and was admitted to the bar in 1966.
 He has been a full professor and lecturer of administrative law in the Law Faculty of the University of Milan since 1975.
-President of the Society for Scholars in Administrative Procedure and editor of the law review “Diritto processuale amministrativo” (“Administrative Procedure Law”) , he has written numerous articles and essays, the most notable of which are the collection entitled “Problemi attuali della giurisdizione amministrativa” (“Current Issues with Administrative Jurisdiction”), published in 2009, and the section of a renowned university textbook dedicated to administrative measures, comprised of four monographs, the last of which, written in 1999 and added to the fifth edition, is specifically dedicated to public services and their current management models.
-Furthermore, he edited the draft of the collective volume “L’appalto di opere pubbliche” (“Public Works Procurement”), published in 2002 by CEDAM in Padova, personally writing the chapter on the regulation of anomalous bids.
+President of the Association of Administrative Procedure Scholars and editor of the law review “Diritto processuale amministrativo” (“Administrative Procedure”).
+Author of many articles and essays, the most notable of which are the collection entitled “Problemi attuali della giurisdizione amministrativa” (“Current issues in Administrative Jurisdiction”), published in 2009, and a section of a renowned university textbook, dedicated to administrative acts, comprised of four monographs, the last of which, written in 1999, now in its sixth edition, is specifically dedicated to public services and their current management models.
+He also edited the draft of the anthology “L’appalto di opere pubbliche” (“Public Works Procurement”), published in 2014 by CEDAM in Padua, personally writing the chapter on the regulation of anomalous bids.

-Chambers Europe and Legal 500 regard him as one of Italy’s leading lawyers in the field of administrative law.
+Chambers Europe and Legal 500 regard him as one of Italy’s leading lawyers in the field of Administrative Law.